 But can you shower there?

 Sorry for getting your hopes up, but no. There is a shower cubicle here, but with the altitude as high as it is it is really not recommended.
-The temperatures are going to plummet the moment the sun sets, regardless of how hot the night has been.
+The temperatures are going to plummet the moment the sun sets, regardless of how hot the day has been.
 Getting your hair wet here is not just foolish, it’s dangerous.

 Likewise with your skin, and generally being without clothes.
 It would be very hard for your body to warm itself back up once it lowered under the water.
-It is also an unnecessary risk for your personal safety, for the safety of the porters who would have to evacuate you, and for the rest of your group.
+Additionally, it’s also an unnecessary risk for your personal safety, for the safety of the porters who would have to evacuate you, and for the rest of your group.
 It is just better for you to be a little smelly rather than potentially compromise the rest of the trip for your team.

 Campsite 3 – Wiñay Wayna (2680 m / 8792 ft)